Information for Grant Seekers

 - Describe why you seek GPA funding: what is the problem you are attempting to solve? describe the program you have developed to solve this problem, how will youth be involved in this program or project, how many youth will involved in leadership or will you empower?
 How does your program fit within the GPA mission, values and strategy of social entrepreneurship?

-Your Letter of Inquiry will be forwarded for review to our Africa Advisory Board, a dedicated team of professionals living and working in Nigeria, South Africa and Kenya.
-Upon successful review of our AAB, prospective grantees will be invited to complete a full application.
+Your Letter of Intent will be forwarded for review to our Africa Advisory Board, a dedicated team of professionals living and working in Nigeria, South Africa and Kenya.
+Upon successful review by our AAB, prospective grantees will be invited to complete a full application.
 The application will be emailed to you in February for completion and submission.
 The AAB will complete a final review of all requested applications in June and December, recommending applications for funding to our U.S. based Global Philanthropy Governing Board, generally in July and March.
 While we do not have a specific date for decision-making we strive to consider all applications on a timely basis and encourage your organization to consider this general timetable when making requests.

 If your organization is seeking second level funding from GPA: